Culture seems to be one of those words that means everything and nothing at the same time.

 Creating a culture takes intention.
 Keeping it takes consistency — and that's where most directors quietly slip.

 The standard you walk past becomes the new standard.
-If you see a staff member scrolling their phone during outside time and say nothing, your phone policy didn't just bend.
+For example, your policy regarding cell phones is to stay in their cubby to avoid distraction.
+On Tuesday, you see a staff member scrolling their phone during outside time and say nothing.
+Your phone policy didn't just bend.
 It died a little.
 The team noticed.
-They'll remember.
+Slowly you will start seeing more phones out.

 And honestly?
 The biggest cultural variable in your center is you.
 Your energy sets the temperature.
 When you walk in frantic and scattered, the whole building feels it.
 When you show up composed, grounded, and present — even on a hard day — your team steadies around you.